 - Dreaming of Things to Come: "TVC 15", inspired by a drug hallucination from Iggy Pop in which he imagined the TV set was swallowing his girlfriend.

 - Epic Rocking: The title track in particular, at 10 minutes 14 seconds, is the longest studio track he ever released (although the title track of ★ was originally intended to be longer, but thanks to iTunes' single length limitations, it was trimmed for release, as Bowie did not want to confuse listeners by having the single and album versions of the song be different).
 "Word on a Wing" (6:03), "Stay" (6:15), and "Wild Is the Wind" (6:02) also qualify.
+In fact, this album's mean song length is itself nearly six minutes!

 - Evil Cannot Comprehend Good: One of the running themes behind the album is the Duke, who has no capacity for love or for any real emotion, struggling to grasp and convey romantic sentiment; there's a certain hollowness behind the surface emotions of these songs which exposes the Duke as The Sociopath.
 Bowie himself says that "Word on a Wing" is the only track not meant to sound coldly calculated and insincere.